Sarasota Subdivision: Later years

-Passenger operations from Tampa to Venice in the combined network was provided by the Champion once daily.
-The Champion ran from Tampa to Bradenton on the former Atlantic Coast Line route, but still ran on the remaining Seaboard Air Line track from Bradenton to Venice (except through downtown Sarasota).
-Passenger service was discontinued in the Sarasota area after the Seaboard Coast Line's passenger operations were taken over by Amtrak in 1971.
+In 1967, the Seaboard Air Line (SAL) merged with their rival, the Atlantic Coast Line Railroad (ACL), who operated a nearly parallel line between Tampa and Sarasota (the Tampa Southern Railroad).
+The merged company was named the Seaboard Coast Line Railroad (SCL) and within a year, they began consolidating the operation of the two lines.
+The Silver Meteor was discontinued in April 1968 and the Champion (an ex-ACL passenger service) was extended south to Venice.
+SAL track was abandoned from 12th Street through Downtown Sarasota to Shade Avenue and ACL track was abandoned from Shade Avenue east.
+The line was still designated as the Sarasota Subdivision from Durant to Sarasota, while the line from Sarasota to Venice was annexed to the Palmetto Subdivision, the designation given to the ex-ACL route from Tampa to Sarasota.

+By the end of 1968, the Sarasota Subdivision was abandoned between Palmetto Junction and Bradenton Junction which included the swing bridge over the Manatee River, consolidating the company's operation on to a single bridge crossing (the ex-ACL bridge).
+By then, the Sarasota Subdivision name was retired and the remaining track south Bradenton was redesignated as part of the Palmetto Subdivision.
+The remaining Sarasota Subdivision from Palmetto to Durant was renamed the Parrish Subdivision, which by then was a freight-only route.
+The Seaboard's bridge over the Manatee River was demolished in 1971.

 In 1970, the Parrish Subdivision became the original route of the Tropicana Juice Train which brought fresh orange juice in insulated boxcars from Bradenton to Kearny, New Jersey six days a week.
 Seaboard Coast Line would later reroute the juice train through Tampa on the Palmetto Subdivision (former Atlantic Coast Line) where it operates today.

+Passenger service was discontinued in the Sarasota area after the Seaboard Coast Line's passenger operations were taken over by Amtrak in 1971.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 In 1986, in an effort to further consolidate the network, track was abandoned between Durant and Willow.
-Though, the bridge over the Little Manatee River still stands with the tracks removed.
+However, the bridge over the Little Manatee River still stands with the tracks removed.